MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 Perhaps some given photo is of a: _'smiling'_ _'young'_ _'man'_ _'with red hair'_ _'wearing sunglasses'_, _'against a green background'_.
 It is reasonable to expect that _'wearing sunglasses'_ is pretty independent from _'having red hair'_, as (probably) is being _'young'_ and so on down the list[^1].

-By specifiying a model that tries to find these independent, simple, compressed, descriptions of data, the hope is that the individual learnt factors each correspond to separate and interpretable aspects of the data.
+By specifying a model that tries to find these independent, simple, compressed, descriptions of data, the hope is that the individual learnt factors each correspond to separate and interpretable aspects of the data.

 An approach that was popular for this problem, $$\beta$$--TCVAEs (Chen et al., 2018) and related models, where we train a generative model for our data while penalising the independence between learnt representations, has turned out to be highly dependent on careful tuning of the process.
 In other words, you have to be pretty lucky for it to work (Locatello et al., 2019; Rolinek et al., 2019).